apache/directory-fortress-core/README-PROPERTIES.md

 -------------------------------------------------------------------------------
 ## SECTION 1.
 Fortress Configuration Subsystem Overview

-This document lists the various properties used within the fortress core.
-These properties can be stored in various locations.
+This document lists the properties used within the fortress core.
+These props can be stored in various locations.
 For example as system.properties, in a file on within an LDAP node.
 See the README-CONFIG for description of how the config system works.

 -------------------------------------------------------------------------------
 ## SECTION 16.
 Fortress Core properties